-Given the uncertainty surrounding the pandemic and the government mandated shutdowns or capacity restrictions and the related impact to SIR which the Fund is dependent on for cash flow, the Fund's ability to continue as a going concern for the next 12 to 18 months involves significant judgement.
-The consolidated financial statements of the Fund have been prepared using International Financial Reporting Standards as issued by the International Accounting Standards Board (IASB) applicable to a going concern, which contemplates the realization of assets and the settlement of liabilities during the normal course of operations for the foreseeable future.
-See going concern disclosure in Note 1 to the Fund's consolidated financial statements for the year ended December 31, 2021, as well as page 24 of this MD&A.
+Given the uncertainty surrounding the pandemic and the potential of future government mandated operating capacity restrictions and/or restaurant closures and the related impact to SIR, which the Fund is dependent on for cash flow, the Fund's ability to continue as a going concern for the next 12 to 18 months involves significant judgement.
+Please refer to "Going Concern" disclosure in Note 1 to the Fund's consolidated financial statements for the year ended December 31, 2021, as well as page 16 of this Management Discussion & Analysis ("MD&A") for further information.